lehins/massiv/Quickref.md

 9
 ```

-Former does the lookup of an element in the array, while the latter slices the
+Former does the lookup of an element in the array, while the latter slices the array until it gets
-array until it gets to a a row and only then looks up the actual element.
+to a row and only then looks up the actual element.

-Data is represented in a linear row-major fashion, so the above indexing
+Data is represented in a linear row-major fashion, so the above indexing technique translates into a
-technique translates into a linear index that will get mapped into an element in
-memory at some point.
+linear index that will get mapped into an element in memory at some point.

 ## Hierarchy